bl4ckh0l3z/droidtrail/README.md

 ## What is it?

-DroidTrail is a modular python tool intended to serve as a framework for executing an automatic and lightweight vetting of malicious/legit android apps; for each analyzed app it produces a digital footprint which is composed by more than 20 descriptive trails (e.g. package, permissions, activities, services, receivers, digital certificate summary, file descriptors, etc); each trails-set is summarized and uniquely identified by a fingerprint.
+DroidTrail is a modular python tool intended to serve as a framework for executing an automatic and lightweight vetting of malicious/legit android apps.

+For each analyzed app it produces a digital footprint which is composed by more than 20 descriptive trails (e.g. package, permissions, activities, services, receivers, digital certificate summary, file descriptors, etc); each trails-set is summarized and uniquely identified by a fingerprint.
 Fingerprints and trails can be extracted in short/long mode